uptrace/bun/extra/bunbig/README.md

-**bigint** is a wrapper around math/big package to let us use big.int type in bun
+**bunbig** is a wrapper around math/big package to let us use big.int type in bun

 Disclaimer: math/big does not implement database/sql scan/value methods and it can't be used in bun.
 This package uses math/big in its heart and extends its usefulness even into postgres.